This document defines policies for the UT Virtual (UT-V) service from ITS and is supplemental to the UT-V SLA.

 - UT-V is subject to all maximums and limitations of the physical hardware and vSphere infrastructure.

 - Customers are not permitted to run the swap file on the VMSU partition.

 - UT-V OS Drive backups do not provide versioning.

-- Requests for OS Drive restoration must be made through a Footprints ticket which can be submitted via the ITS Help Desk.
+- Requests for OS Drive restoration must be made through a Footprints ticket which can be submitted via the ITS Help and Service Desk.

 - OS Drive restorations provide image level recovery.

 - After an OS Drive restoration, original OS Drives are deleted after 7 days.

 - Data stored on VMSU cannot be recovered by UT-V administrators.

 - UT-V does not provide VM-specific OS or system-level administration.